-- 1. receiving the consolidated financial statements for the year ended December 31, 2015, and the auditors' reports thereon; - 2. electing the directors; - 3. appointing the auditors; - 4. considering and approving, in an advisory, non-binding capacity, a resolution (the full text of which is set out on page 9 of the accompanying management information circular) accepting the Company's approach to executive compensation as disclosed in the "Statement of Executive Compensation" section of the accompanying management information circular; - 5. considering a shareholder proposal described in Schedule "A"; and - 6. transacting such other business as may properly be brought before the meeting or any adjournment or postponement thereof.
+- 1. receiving the consolidated financial statements for the year ended December 31, 2016, and the auditors' reports thereon; - 2. electing the directors; - 3. appointing the auditors; - 4. considering and approving, in an advisory, non-binding capacity, a resolution (the full text of which is set out on page 9 of the accompanying management information circular) accepting the Company's approach to executive compensation as disclosed in the "Statement of Executive Compensation" section of the accompanying management information circular; and - 5. transacting such other business as may properly be brought before the meeting or any adjournment or postponement thereof.

-The directors have fixed March 3, 2016, as the Record Date for the determination of the holders of common shares entitled to receive notice of the meeting and vote at the meeting.
+The Board of Directors has fixed March 2, 2017 as the Record Date for the determination of the holders of common shares entitled to receive notice of the meeting and vote at the meeting.